Core Yoga in Schools Program

 The Core Yoga in Schools Program was created Thanksgiving 2010 in honor of Susan E. Tifft (d.
 April 1, 2010), a beloved and inspiring woman in every sense of the word: noted journalist, speechwriter, national writer and editor for Time magazine, 10 years' Duke University professor which now presents the Susan E. Tifft Prize for Teaching and Mentorship in her honor, wife to Alex Jones and fabulous yoga student.

-The Core Yoga in Schools program is supported by private donors, the Valerie Beth Schwartz Foundation, and the Kripalu Center for Yoga & Health's Yoga for Diversity Program.
-To read an article on the topic, please visit kripalu.org/pdfs/impact_2011.pdf.
+The Core Yoga in Schools program has been supported by private donors, the Valerie Beth Schwartz Foundation, and the Kripalu Center for Yoga & Health's Yoga for Diversity Program (article).
 In addition, the program has gratefully accepted donations from both Stop & Shop and Hint Water.

-Read my recent interview with the Huffington Post, Yoga: How We Serve Inner-City Schoolchildren, here.
+Read an interview with the Huffington Post, Yoga: How We Serve Inner-City Schoolchildren.